gateio/gateapi-go/docs/SpotApi.md

                              }
                             )
     orderId := "12345" // string - The order ID returned when the order was successfully created or the custom ID specified by the user's creation (i.e. the `text` field).
 Operations based on custom IDs can only be checked in pending orders.
 Only order ID can be used after the order is finished (transaction/cancel) currencyPair := "BTC_USDT" // string - Specify the transaction pair to query.
-If you are querying pending order records, this field is required.
-If you are querying traded records, this field can be left blank.
+If you are querying pending order records, this field is traded records, this field can be left blank.

     result, _, err := client.SpotApi.GetOrder(ctx, orderId, currencyPair, nil)
     if err != nil {